nshulman/ApigeeAuthProvider/README.md

 - Store the Client Secret in the **Password** field
 - Under Callout Options, check **Allow Merge Fields in HTTP Body**.
 Do not check any other options.

-3. Create a Named Credential for your Apigee Endpoint *this is NOT the Authorization endpoint, this is where you will make your API calls*
+3. Create a Named Credential for your Apigee Endpoint *(NOT the Authorization endpoint, this is where you will make your API calls)*
 - Open Setup -> Security -> Named Credentials
 - Select New Named Credential
 - Fill out Label and Name (e.g. ApigeeEval)
-- Enter the API Endpoint URL in the URL field *this is NOT the auth endpoint*
+- Enter the API Endpoint URL *(NOT the auth endpoint)* in the URL field  **Be sure to also add this URL to remote site settings.**
 - Set Identity Type to Named Principal
 - Set Authentication Protocal to OAuth 2.0
-- Set Authentication Provider to the ApigeeAuthProvider you created in step 2
+- Set Authentication Provider to the Auth Provider you created in step 2 (should be type ApigeeAuthProvider)
 - Leave Scope blank - this is ignored by ApigeeAuthProvider
-- Check Start Authentication Flow on Save
+- Check **Start Authentication Flow on Save**
 - Under Callout Options, only **Generate Authorization Header** should be checked
 - Click Save.
-If this is successful, the Authentication Status will be **Authorized**
+If this is successful, the Authentication Status will be **Authenticated**.
+If you see Pending, then Authentication failed.

-Good luck!

 ## FAQ